Gwyneth Paltrow: 2002–2007: Career fluctuations

-In 2004, it was noted that since her Oscar win for Shakespeare in Love, Paltrow's film career had been less noteworthy and critical acclaim had waned.
+In 2004, it was noted that since her Oscar win for Shakespeare in Love, Paltrow's film career had been less noteworthy, and critical acclaim had waned.
 She said she was unequipped for the pressure, leading to several bad film choices, agreeing with peers who believe the win is, in some ways, a curse.
 During this time, Paltrow rarely appeared in films, having taken a hiatus to raise her two children.
 In The Guardian, she said she divided her career into movies for love and films for money: The Royal Tenenbaums, Proof, and Sylvia fell into the former category, while she signed on to View from the Top and Shallow Hal for the latter.

 In 2002, Paltrow made small appearances in the documentary Searching for Debra Winger and the action satire comedy Austin Powers in Goldmember, while she starred in the thriller-drama Possession with Aaron Eckhart as a couple of literary scholars who unearth the amorous secret of two Victorian poets as they find themselves falling under a deepening connection.
 The film made a lukewarm $14.8 million worldwide.
-In the following year, she headlined the romantic comedy View from the Top, where she obtained the part of woman from a small town who sets out to fulfill her dream of becoming a flight attendant.
+In the following year, she headlined the romantic comedy View from the Top, where she played the part of a woman from a small town who sets out to fulfill her dream of becoming a flight attendant.
 Budgeted at $30 million, the film only earned $7 million in its opening weekend; it eventually grossed $15.6 domestically and $19,526,014 worldwide.
-She herself later disparaged the film, calling it "terrible".
+She later disparaged the film, calling it "terrible".
 Paltrow starred as the titular role in Sylvia (2003), a British biographical drama directed by Christine Jeffs and co-starring Daniel Craig chronicling the romance between prominent poets Sylvia Plath and Ted Hughes.
 Distributed for a limited release in most markets, Sylvia made $2.9 million internationally.
-The New York Times, in its review for the film, wrote that "her performance goes well beyond mimicry.
+The New York Times, in its review of the film, wrote that "her performance goes well beyond mimicry.
 She has a vivid, passionate presence, even when her lively features have gone slack with depression and her bright blue eyes have glazed over."